AxonC/AxonC/README.md

 My name is Callum Axon and I am a Full-Stack Software Engineer based in the United Kingdom.

-I have a passion for microservice architectures and performant applications which make peoples lives easier.
+I have a soft-spot for microservice architectures and enjoy creating performant applications which improves peoples lives.

 - 🔭 I contribute to open-source projects with VATSIM UK.
 - 📫 How to reach me: me@callumaxon.uk